Tronfeld West & Durrett Logo

 Items That You Should Keep in Your Car

 Anything can happen on the road.
 To ensure they are not blindsided by any event, Virginia drivers should make sure they stock their cars with the following necessities.
+In the event of an accident, consulting a personal injury lawyer can help protect their rights and pursue fair compensation.

 Items for Car Maintenance and Breakdowns

 Unfortunately, cars break down.
-While no one can ever fully prepare for it, drivers can ensure they have a few things that keep a break down from becoming disastrous:
+While no one can ever fully prepare for it, drivers can ensure they have a few things that keep a breakdown from becoming disastrous:

 • Spare Tire, Jack, and Tire Iron: Drivers should also keep a manual in their car that guides them through the safe and proper way to change a tire.
 Drivers should always replace the spare tire after using it.